top of page

 Centre d’Art Le Real Mogador

-Originally serving as an Italian consulate, this authentic Moroccan riad has been meticulously restored and transformed by its passionate owner, François Real, into a treasure trove of art.
+Originally serving as an Italian consulate, this authentic Moroccan riad has been restored and transformed by its passionate owner, François Real, into a treasure trove of art.
 The three floors of the riad remain in their original neutral palette, a striking contrast to the vibrant colours and textures that Real has incorporated throughout the rest of the space.

 The ground and first floors house an art centre that showcases the works of four exceptional artists, three of whom are self-taught masters of the Outsider art movement specific to the Essaouira region.
 The second floor, meanwhile, is a private residence and artist's retreat where Real has cultivated an imaginative universe filled with his own personal art collection.